Backdoor Attack with Sparse and Invisible Trigger

 Currently, there are some methods (dubbed `backdoor defenses') to reduce the backdoor threats.
-In general, existing defenses can be divided into four main categories, including \textbf{(1)} the detection of poisoned training samples, \textbf{(2)} poison suppression, \textbf{(3)} backdoor removal, and \textbf{(4)} the detection of poisoned testing samples.
-They correspond to the four important stages of DNNs, including data collection, model training, model deployment, and model inference.
+In general, existing defenses can be divided into five main categories, including \textbf{(1)} the detection of poisoned training samples, \textbf{(2)} poison suppression, \textbf{(3)} backdoor removal, \textbf{(4)} the detection of poisoned testing samples, and \textbf{(5)} the detection of attacked models.

 Specifically, the first type of defense intends to filter out poisoned training samples \cite{chen2018detecting, wang2019neural,hayase2021spectre}.
-They are either based on the representation differences between poisoned and benign samples at intermediate layers of the model or directly attempt to reverse the trigger pattern; Poison suppression \cite{du2020robust,li2021anti,huang2022backdoor} depresses the effectiveness of poisoned samples during the training process to prevent the creation of hidden backdoors; Backdoor removal aims to remove the hidden backdoors in give pre-trained models \cite{liu2018fine, wu2021adversarial,zeng2022adversarial}; The last type of defense \cite{chou2020sentinet,gao2021design,guo2023scale} targets the detection of poisoned testing samples, serving as a firewall of given models.
-These defenses are probably the most practical ones, due to their efficiency and low requirements of defender capacities.
+They are either based on the representation differences between poisoned and benign samples at intermediate layers of the model or directly attempt to reverse the trigger pattern; Poison suppression \cite{li2021anti,huang2022backdoor,tang2023setting} depresses the effectiveness of poisoned samples during the training process to prevent the creation of hidden backdoors; Backdoor removal aims to remove the hidden backdoors in give pre-trained models \cite{liu2018fine, zeng2022adversarial,li2024nearest}; The forth type of defense \cite{chou2020sentinet,gao2021design,guo2023scale} targets the detection of poisoned testing samples, and the last type of defense determines whether a given model is backdoored based on some model properties \cite{wang2019neural,xu2021detecting, xu2024towards}.